-Brief description of the applicable standards: For all providers eligible to receive CCDF, minimum standards require training in understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury such as electrical hazards, bodies of water, and vehicular traffic.
+Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, minimum standards require training in understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury such as electrical hazards, bodies of water, and vehicular traffic.

-- All CCDF-eligible licensed family child care homes.
-Provide the standard: RCCHs and LCCHs, Chapter 747.
-Standards: §§747.1007, 747.1107, 747.1301, 747.1305, 747.1309, 747.5405. - iii.
+- ii.
+All CCDF-eligible licensed family child care homes.
+Provide the standard: Registered and Licensed Child Care Homes Chapter 747 Standards: §§747.1007, 747.1107, 747.1301, 747.1305, 747.1309, 747.5405 Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, minimum standards require training in understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury such as electrical hazards, bodies of water, and vehicular traffic. - iii.
 All CCDF-eligible licensed in-home care.
-Provide the standard:
+Provide the standard: Click or tap here to enter text.

 - iv.
 All CCDF-eligible license-exempt center care.
 Provide the standard: N/A - v.
 All CCDF-eligible license-exempt family child care homes.
 Provide the standard: N/A - vi.
 All CCDF-eligible license-exempt in-home care.
 Provide the standard: N/A - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: School-Age and Before- or After-School Programs, Chapter 744.
-Standards: §§744.1303, 744.1309, 744.1311, 744.3805.
+Provide the standard: